- I think my child may be dyslexic.

 Q6.
 How can I explain dyslexia to my child

 There are books which you can read to a child to explain dyslexia.
 A list of these books can be found on the Resources for Parents page.

 Q7.
 What can I do to help my child at home?

 There are numerous resources to help you.
 For suggestions for supporting pre-school children, please see our information sheet: Early Help, Better Future.
 You could also visit our Homework Tips section.

 Q8.
 I have heard that coloured overlays can help dyslexic children.

-Coloured filters, either as overlays or glasses with coloured tinted lenses can be helpful.
+Coloured filters, either as overlays or glasses with coloured tinted lenses may be helpful.
 Follow this link to the BDA store.
 For information on eyes and dyslexia and specialist practitioners, see Eyes and Dyslexia.

 Q9.
 What help can a dyslexic pupil be offered for tests and exams?